 Today doctors can train their skills in specific treatments on a life-size replica of the patient's skull and brain that will be operated thanks to 3D printing.

-Developed by the Greek company RTsafe, the so-called "Personalized Pseudo Patient" it allows to perform a precise scan of a patient's brain, tumor and skull, and then transform the data into a three-dimensional model that can be printed.
-A “tutor” is then applied to each model which shows the ways of diffusion of radiation in the various areas.
+Developed by the Greek company RTsafe, the so-called "Personalized Pseudo Patient" allows you to perform a precise scan of a patient's brain, tumor and skull, and then transform the data into a three-dimensional model that can be printed.
+A "tutor" is then applied to each model which shows the ways of diffusion of radiation in the various areas.

 "As radiotherapy becomes more and more customizable to the needs of the individual patient, the radiation distribution system becomes more complex and effective," you can read on the manufacturer's website.

 The patient "prototype" really offers excellent advances in therapies, because it not only constitutes a "dress rehearsal" of operation, but also the possibility of testing all changes and dosages of radiation in advance.